How to set career goals and create a better future for yourself

 - Get a certificate

 When goals are left vague or too broad, we tend to disregard the steps they’re comprised of.
 We are then unaware of the amount of work needed to achieve a goal, making it more likely to start feeling overwhelmed and give up.
 The moment you start breaking them down, you’ll make them more achievable and have a clear roadmap ahead of you.
 That being said, you can create simple “To-do” lists that help you keep track of all your tasks or activities and unburden your mind from remembering everything.

-How to reach your career goals successfully
+How to set your career goals successfully

 - Find your personal motivation and self-discipline